jonwhittlestone/tuppence/readme.md

 [x] get end to end telegram/ngrok bot running where users can query balance

+[ ] Alexa skill to say balance

 [ ] OAuth2 transaction using Laravel Passport to authenticate with Starling to get related client_id

-[ ] Deploy code/container to VPS: http://bit.ly/2CZRYCh
+[x] Deploy code/container to VPS: http://bit.ly/2CZRYCh

 [ ] Alexa set up with Account Linking and Voice Profile